ANSWER - FAQ

 Videos can only be used inside the Library.
 Music CDs can be borrowed for just one day.
 Please ask for details at the circulation section counter.

-You can renew the book if the three conditions listed below are met.
+You can renew the book if the two conditions listed below are met.

 - The book has not been reserved by someone else